cursus-studio/texhec/engine/modules/interactions/readme/ARCHITECTURE.md

-Allows to compose events from multiple user interactions with GUI
+Allows to compose features (events) from multiple user interactions